^

 • Morphology of the inflammatory process.

-In general, the inflammation of periodontium can be divided according to the nature of the course of the process - acute or chronic periodontitis.
-Each form in turn is divided into serous or purulent, and is also divided by the zone of localization of the process:
+In general, periodontal inflammation can be divided by the nature of the process - acute or chronic periodontitis.
+Each form in turn is subdivided into serous or purulent, and is also divided by the zone of localization of the process:

 • Marginal periodontitis.